Aliases for DAB2 Gene

 DAB2 (DAB2, Clathrin Adaptor Protein) is a Protein Coding gene.
-Diseases associated with DAB2 include cystic fibrosis.
+Diseases associated with DAB2 include dent disease and cystic fibrosis.
 Among its related pathways are Endocytosis and Normal wtCFTR traffic / ER-to-Golgi.
 GO annotations related to this gene include protein C-terminus binding and phosphatidylinositol binding.
 An important paralog of this gene is DAB1.

 UniProtKB/Swiss-Prot for DAB2 Gene